 It is essential to remember that prevention is paramount to lowering the risk of substance abuse and Substance Use Disorders.
 Enhancing knowledge and consciousness in schools, families and the community is a critical step to avoiding addiction before it takes root.

 Our mission at Emerge Recovery TX is to empower and nurture women in their journey of recovery from trauma and substance abuse disorders.
 Our vision is to provide an effective and curative pathway that enables them to take the crucial actions necessary to break away from addiction and establish long-term recovery.
 At Emerge Recovery TX, we take a revolutionary approach to recovery, offering individuals the chance to attain lifelong health and strength.
 We are devoted to providing the finest quality of professional care to women in search of long-term sobriety.

 Women struggling with serious addictions may greatly benefit from trauma-focused therapy, a highly effective form of therapy designed to teach women about their trauma, help create feelings of safety, uncover triggers, and acquire beneficial coping skills.
 This therapeutic approach can also reduce stress-related symptoms and facilitate trauma processing and integration.

 Group Therapy For Women Recovering From Drug Abuse

 Group therapy can be a powerful and beneficial form of treatment for women fighting drug addiction.
 In the group setting, a feeling of companionship and solidarity is fostered, giving these women a sense of support and connectedness.

-The group setting not only affords members the chance to gain various viewpoints, but also provides a chance to expand their knowledge on the matter, as well as giving valuable insight into their own obstacles.
+The group setting not only affords members the chance to gain various viewpoints but also provides a chance to expand their knowledge on the matter, as well as give valuable insight into their own obstacles.